julianrendell/meshroom/ci/readme.md

 This is an initial attempt to get things running.

 Long term goal will be to pull common code into shared scripts.

+See https://github.com/appveyor/ci/issues/899#issuecomment-567280434 for setting up AppVeyor to checkout repos with submodules.